$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Introduction

-Differentiable volume rendering techniques ~\cite{nerf} have demonstrated considerable success in rendering semi-transparent and thin objects by integrating radiance along a ray through an entire scene.
+Differentiable volume rendering techniques ~\cite{nerf} have demonstrated considerable success in rendering translucent and thin objects by integrating radiance along a ray through an entire scene.
 Their geometric representation is a density field where a surface can be implicitly defined by applying a density threshold.
-However, density represents occupancy (geometry) and transparency (material) in a tightly coupled manner, posing a non-trivial challenge in choosing the threshold for surface extraction.
-For example, a high threshold value may exclude transparent objects from the reconstruction, whereas a low threshold results in the erroneous reconstruction of density floaters that are not part of the desired surface; see Figure~\ref{fig:teaser}b.
-NeuS~\cite{neus} attempts to alleviate this issue by combining SDF with volume rendering, but it still assumes a solid surface at the end of optimization and hence fails to reconstruct surfaces with semi-transparency; see Figure \ref{fig:teaser}a.
+However, density represents both occupancy (geometry) and transparency (material) in a tightly coupled manner, posing a non-trivial challenge in choosing the threshold for surface extraction.
+A high threshold may exclude translucent surfaces from the reconstruction, whereas a low threshold results in the erroneous reconstruction of density floaters and redundant surfaces that are not part of the desired reconstruction.
+NeuS~\cite{neus} attempts to alleviate this issue by combining SDF with volume rendering, but it still assumes an opaque surface at the end of optimization and hence fails to reconstruct surfaces with semi-transparency.
+Figure~\ref{fig:teaser} illustrates failure cases of both types of methods on translucent or thin surfaces. \ww{Recent Gaussian Splatting methods~\cite{gaussian_splatting, sugar} uses anisotropic 3D Gaussians to achieve efficient rendering, but they similarly ignore the occupancy-transparency ambiguity and only retain opaque Gaussians for surface extraction, and hence cannot reconstruct thin or translucent surfaces.}